Jefferson Davis Highway: Texas

 The original alignment of the main route traversed from Sabine River to El Paso, via Houston, Austin, San Antonio, Alpine and Van Horn.
 This routing today would predominantly be along US 90, with US 290 and I-35 connecting Austin.
 A coastal spur, branching from Houston to Brownsville, travels along US 59 and US 77.
 At least 18 markers are still in existence across the state.
 TXDOT did not officially adopt the Jefferson Davis Highway name on any of its state highways.
-Several of the highway markers have been removed from public property and relocated, including in San Antonio and San Marcos, with the City of Elgin, TX voting to remove marker there as well.
+Several of the highway markers have been removed from public property and relocated, including in San Antonio and San Marcos, with the City of Elgin voting to remove the marker there as well.

 New Mexico

 Parts along I-10 were signed as Jefferson Davis Highway; however, markers were removed by DOT.
-“Officials of the state Department of Transportation now believe they have removed the last remaining memorials to Confederate President Jefferson Davis from Interstate 10 rest areas in New Mexico.”
+"Officials of the state Department of Transportation now believe they have removed the last remaining memorials to Confederate President Jefferson Davis from Interstate 10 rest areas in New Mexico."